Brisbane City Council

 Incorporating trees into new SCIPs

 From an urban design and liveability perspective, trees in SCIPs perform a wide range of valuable functions and provide enormous benefits to a centre.
 They are broadly appreciated at two different scales: by pedestrians or people in the centre using public seating, dining in private venues or in views from shops and offices, or from vehicle users travelling through a centre.
 Trees make a key vertical addition to a centre and can mark its entrance and characterise it as a vibrant, rich and well-established location.

-Trees value a SCIP in the following ways, which contribute to centre’s attractiveness, pedestrian amenity, and also local identity by:
+Trees value a SCIP in the following ways, which contribute to the centre’s attractiveness, pedestrian amenity, and also local identity by:

 - providing shade, a cooling effect and increased comfort for centre users;

 - delivering seasonal change through the incorporation of flowering trees;

 - making a visual contribution and enhancing local identity and the subtropical character of a centre;

 - providing gateways to a centre, which are key to marking people’s journeys;

 - establishing landmarks to assist with wayfinding; and

 The following key considerations and challenges of planting new trees are typically part of delivering new SCIPs.